Ex-FBI lawyer Kevin Clinesmith pleads guilty in first criminal case arising from Durham probe

 Meanwhile, an FBI spokesperson told Fox News last week that "under Director Wray's leadership, the FBI has been, and will continue to be, fully cooperative with Mr. Durham's review.
 This includes providing documents and assigning personnel to assist his team.”

-"While the FBI does not comment on ongoing legal matters, it is important to note the employee in this case no longer works at the FBI resigning before an internal disciplinary process was completed," the FBI spokesperson said.
+"While the FBI does not comment on ongoing legal matters, it is important to note the employee in this case no longer works at the FBI, resigning before an internal disciplinary process was completed," the FBI spokesperson said.

 Durham was appointed by Attorney General Bill Barr last year to investigate the origins of the FBI’s original Russia probe, shortly after former Special Counsel Robert Mueller completed his years-long investigation into whether the campaign colluded with the Russians to influence the 2016 presidential election.